wspi/bell.js/README.md

 Write my own alerters
 ---------------------

-Bell comes with a built-in alerter: [hipchat.js](alerters/hipchat.js), but you can write your own alerters compeletely, here are brief steps:
+Bell comes with a built-in alerter: [hipchat.js](alerters/hipchat.js), but you can completely write one on your own, here are brief steps:

 1. An alerter is a nodejs module which should export a function `init`: